 It took a while for Panasonic to catch up to Micro Four Thirds rival Olympus, but the Lumix G9 is a powerful mirrorless camera that can keep up with larger pro-level DSLRs.
 It features the best control layout of any MFT camera, the largest electronic viewfinder of just about any mirrorless camera, and a sturdy, weatherproof body that lets you take it anywhere.

 It also offers an impressive in-body stabilization system that works in conjunction with stabilized lenses for a maximum of 6.5 stops of shake reduction.
 Its smaller, 20MP sensor may not match the image quality of the APS-C and full-frame competition on this list, but the Lumix G9 makes up for it with incredible speed.
 It can shoot up to 20 frames per second with continuous autofocus using the electronic shutter, and also offers both 4K and 6K photo modes for continuous, uninterrupted shooting at 60 and 30 fps, respectively.
 And if you need more resolution, the camera can merge an 80MP image from eight separate frames with its High Resolution mode.

-Of course, it wouldn’t be a Panasonic without a great video mode, and the G9 doesn’t disappoint.
-It doesn’t offer the pro-level features of the GH5 and GH5S, but it can still shoot 4K video at up to 60 frames per second, and it doesn’t impose a recording time limit like most other hybrid cameras.
+Of course, it wouldn’t be a Panasonic without a great video mode, and the G9 doesn’t disappoint here, either.
+It may not offer the pro-level features of the GH5 and GH5S, but it can still shoot 4K video at up to 60 frames per second, and it doesn’t impose a recording time limit like most other hybrid cameras.

-At around $1,700, there are some APS-C and even full-frame competitors at a similar price, so while the camera is excellent, the investment isn’t for every photographer.
+At around $1,700, there are many APS-C and even some full-frame competitors to be found at similar prices, so while the camera is excellent, the investment isn’t for every photographer.
 Interested in an even more compact and stylish MFT camera that won’t break the bank?
 We recommend taking a look at the Olympus OM-D E-M10 Mark III.

 The best mirrorless camera for recording video